Finding Information about Cancer Therapies

 As a homeopath, I understand that therapies (and remedies) must be individualised and not every patient will respond in the same way to the same treatment (this has finally been recognized by orthodox medicine in the latest research into chrono-biology and genetics).
 There are some CAM therapies that have a higher rate of success than others across a diverse population, (psychotherapy, group work, and nutritional therapies are among some of these successful therapies - see Ralph Moss list on therapies).
 Each patient will have to inform him or herself and decide on the therapeutic modalities they would like to pursue.
 Be open to abandoning any therapy if it doesn’t work for you.
 Remember that you must approach your own healing process with conviction and an open mind.

-section on Cancer Report Services) or to inform yourself by reading some of the excellent books that now exist on the market (see the recommended reading section).
+One of the ways of getting reliable information on orthodox and CAM therapies is to use a professional research service like that of Ralph Moss (see the section on Cancer Report Services) or to inform yourself by reading some of the excellent books that now exist on the market (see the recommended reading section).
 These resources will also guide you to professionals who have experience in integrated cancer care.

 CAM Therapies